How did the bitter waters turn sweet at Marah?

 What was this tree?
 Are there really trees that can turn bad water into clean drinking water — trees that will purify water quickly to make it drinkable?

 One of the most remarkably useful trees is one being cultivated heavily for use in the Sudan.
-The Food and Agriculture Organization of the United Nations said that village women had successfully used the tree Moringa oleifera (pictured above) to cleanse the highly turbid water of the River Nile.
+The Food and Agriculture Organization of the United Nations said that village women had successfully used the tree Moringa oleifera (pictured at top) to cleanse the highly turbid water of the River Nile.
 After trying other moringa species in Egypt, Namibia, Somalia, and Kenya, they too have shown properties that clarify water quickly.

 When moringa seeds are crushed and poured into a pot or bottle of dirty water, the water turns transparent within seconds.
 The seeds' anti-bacterial properties can turn low, medium, and high turbidity waters into tap-water quality in an hour or two.